schemedoc/cookbook/recipes/filter-alist-keys.md

+# Filter alist keys

 ## Problem

-You have Alist and you need to return the new Alist only with specified keys.
+You have an association list and you want a copy with only the specified keys.

 ## Solution

 ```Scheme
 (define (match value)
   (lambda (x)